blacklanternsecurity/TREVORspray/README.md

                         Sleep for this many additional seconds when a lockout is encountered -j JITTER, --jitter JITTER
-                        Add a random delay of up to this many seconds between requests -nl, --no-loot        Don't execute loot activites for valid accounts --timeout TIMEOUT     Connection timeout in seconds (default: 10) --random-useragent    Add a random value to the User-Agent for each request
+                        Add a random delay of up to this many seconds between requests -e, --exit-on-success
+                        Stop spray when a valid cred is found -nl, --no-loot        Don't execute loot activites for valid accounts --timeout TIMEOUT     Connection timeout in seconds (default: 10) --random-useragent    Add a random value to the User-Agent for each request